yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

 The distribution of population is unimodal and right-skewed.
 The mode of the distribution is around 1 million.
 Since the median and IQR are more robust to skewing, we report them instead as a measures of center and spread.
 The median is 9.15 and the IQR is 26.85.
+Additionally, when conducting our analysis, we may need to apply a log-transform to make the distribution of the variable more normal.

 ``` r
 ggplot(data = economic_data, mapping = aes(x = Unemployment)) +